Fred Lorenzen: Lorenzen's winning streak (1962–1967)

-In 1965 Lorenzen won: the Daytona 500; the Virginia 500; the World 600 and the National 400.
+In 1965 Lorenzen won: the Daytona 500; the Virginia 500; the World 600, and the National 400.

 In 1966 Lorenzen won: the Old Dominion 500 and the American 500 at Rockingham, North Carolina.

-In 1967 Lorenzen won: the Daytona 500 Qualifier (until 1971, the races currently called the Budweiser Duels were points races).
+In 1967 Lorenzen won: the Daytona 500 Qualifier (until 1971, the races currently called the Bluegreen vacations Duels were points races).

 Lorenzen compiled an amazing record of wins that clearly made him the dominant driver of NASCAR during a very significant portion of its Golden Era.